chebupa/DSTU2024-ETFteam-ios-app/README.md

-# ios app for oggetto
+# iOS app for Oggetto
 ofngil